UNT-PHYS-3510-template/Game-of-life/README.md

 * Implement the `life.step()` method that evolves the cells of the board according to the standard 3-4 rules:
     * if a living cell has 2 or 3 neighboring cells that are alive, it stays alive
     * if a dead cell has 3 neighboring cells that are alive, it becomes alive
 * Consider several realizations of a 50x50 board with a random initial configuration.
-Compute the average fraction of living cells as a function of number of steps.
+Compute and plot the average fraction of living cells as a function of number of steps.
 * (Optional) Create an animation of the game of life.